 HEPA (High Efficiency Particulate Air) Home Air Filters

 HEPA filters are seen as the top filtration product by R & M Climate Control Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can destroy up to 98% of pollutants in your home’s air.
-These are the types of filters usually installed in hospitals to kill germs and keep people healthy, but R & M Climate Control Service Experts installs them for home air filters.
-If there are any dangerous respirational health ailments for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.
+These are the types of filters usually used in hospitals to kill germs and keep people healthy, but R & M Climate Control Service Experts installs them for home air filters.
+If there are any dangerous respirational health ailments for anyone in the home, the experts suggest the investment of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters